Board of Directors

 Scott E. Deeter

-Mr. Deeter is the Company’s Chief Executive Officer.
-He serves as a Director of Iteris, Inc. (NASDAQ: ITI), the global leader in applied informatics for transportation and agriculture.
-Previously, he started and led a joint venture between Cargill and F. Hoffmann-La Roche that commercialized pharmaceutical intermediates and functional food ingredients.
+Mr. Deeter has served as the Company’s Chief Executive Officer since it was formed in 2001.
+He licensed technology from University of California that provided the scientific foundation for the ExpressTec platform for recombinant protein expression.
+Previously, he started and led a joint venture between Cargill and F. Hoffmann-La Roche that commercialized pharmaceutical intermediates and functional food ingredients derived from plants.
 He served as President and CEO of CyberCrop and was a member of the Technology and Life Sciences Group of Salomon Brothers.
-He is a graduate of the University of Kansas (BSc-Economics); University of Chicago (MBA); and London School of Economics (MSc-Economics).
+He is a graduate of the University of Kansas, University of Chicago, and London School of Economics and Political Science.

 William J. Rutter, PhD

-Dr. Rutter is Chairman and CEO of Synergenics, LLC, a consortium of companies which receive financial support, legal, and strategic scientific and business advice and services.
-Previously, Dr. Rutter cofounded Chiron Corporation in 1981 and served as its executive chairman until 1999.
+Dr. Rutter is Chairman and CEO of Synergenics, LLC.
+Previously, Dr. Rutter cofounded Chiron Corporation (now part of Novartis) and served as its Executive Chairman until 1999.
 He served as Chairman of the Department of Biochemistry at UCSF from 1969-1982, and head of the Hormone Research Institute from 1982-1989.
 His lab is recognized for contributions to development of recombinant DNA technologies and some of its early achievements, including the cloning of the insulin gene and the development of a vaccine for hepatitis B. He is a member of the U.S. National Academy of Sciences and the American Academy of Arts and Sciences.
 He has received numerous honors including the Heinz Award; the Bower Award and Prize for Achievement in Science from the Franklin Institute; and the Biotechnology Heritage Award.